Frequently Asked Questions:

 TWO PART PROCESS:

-1) Use the online scheduler to reserve a 90 minute consult time.
+1) First, use the online scheduler to reserve a 90 minute consult time.
 Consultation times/availability will typically be based on your region's caseload.
 Up to 3 cases can be evaluated in the 90 minute consult time.
 If more than 3, please reach out to see if additional cases can be accommodated during the scheduled consult time.
 We will give you an estimated timeframe of arrival, please make sure the pets are dropped off at your clinic at least 1-2 hours prior to this time.

 ***If your patient is unstable (dyspnea, frequent fainting/collapsing, severely lethargic, white/very pale mucus membranes, etc.), immediate referral to a hospital with a cardiologist on staff and 24-hour emergency care is recommended (University of Georgia or Blue Pearl).***